Greatwood Charity Case Study

 "Communication with clients is fantastic and Harlequin’s support team are very responsive."

-How did the installation go and what is your experience of ongoing customer care?
+How was the installation and what is your experience of ongoing support?

 During the installation, no-one was put out and things went very smoothly.
 We had onsite training with key users, who then showed others how to navigate the system – as the software is user-friendly this was straightforward.
 Harlequin offer brilliant aftercare and we get through very quickly to talk to a member of the team.